 1788 - Philip Smith [Dockyard Clerk] was murdered in the churchyard by John Richards and William Smith [Dockyard workmen].
 This was considered to be revenge by Richards for being discharged by Smith.
-Both were hung at Heavitree.
+Both men were apprehended, tried and found guilty, then executed at Heavitree, Exeter.
 Their bodies were returned to Stoke and hung from the Millbridge gibbet for seven years or more.